-To the scientists who make up the Ocean Margin Ecosystem Group for Acidification Studies, this spot is known as the Fogarty Creek Intertidal Long-Term Ecological Research Site.
-The obvious drama of this place comes from the waves and wind and charismatic whiskered marine mammals.
-But I’m here to witness a different kind of drama with Oregon State University graduate student Jeremy Rose, who specializes in marine ecology and is part of a team of scientists investigating the effects of ocean acidification on the small organisms that inhabit the rocky tide-pool landscape beneath our feet.
+To the scientists who make up the Ocean Margin Ecosystem Group for Acidification Studies.
+I mean this spot is known as the Fogarty Creek Intertidal Long-Term Ecological Research Site.
+The obvious drama of this place comes from the waves and wind.
+As well as charismatic whiskered marine mammals.
+But I’m here to witness a different kind of drama with Oregon State University.
+It’s with graduate student Jeremy Rose who specializes in marine ecology.
+He is also part of a team of scientists investigating the effects of ocean acidification.
+Especially on the small organisms inhabiting the rocky tide-pool landscape beneath our feet.

 As CO2 dissolves in seawater, chemical reactions produce an acid.
 Over the past 250 or so years, the acidity of the world’s oceans has increased 30 percent.
 Scientists believe oceans have not experienced the current level of acidity in about 2 million years.
-Not only that, but according to National Oceanic and Atmospheric Administration senior scientist Richard Feely, conditions are changing faster than anything seen in geologic history.
+According to Administration senior scientist Richard Feely, conditions are changing faster.
+I mean faster than anything seen in geologic history.
 If today’s global CO2 emission trends continue, scientists estimate that by the end of this century, oceans will be more acidic than they have been for more than 20 million years.

-Carbon dioxide given off by vehicles, power plants and other human sources spells trouble for many marine organisms.
-The gas combines with seawater to form carbonic acid, which reduces availability of the carbonate ions they need to build shells and other structures.
+Carbon dioxide is given off by vehicles.
+They also are by power plants and other human sources.
+Therefore it all spells trouble for many marine organisms.
+The gas combines with seawater to form carbonic acid.
+The acid reduces availability of the carbonate ions needed to build shells and other structures.
 Acidification also appears to disrupt physiological processes.
 Illustration by Sarah Youngquist.

 The chemistry behind ocean acidification is well understood.
-What scientists are working on now is trying to understand what is happening within marine organisms and their coastal communities as the ocean’s pH drops at the same time marine environments experience other stressors such as warming temperatures, pollution and overfishing.
+So scientists are working on trying to understand what is happening within marine organisms.
+As well as their coastal communities as the ocean’s pH.
+Because pH as a result drops at the same time marine environments experience other stressors.
+Those are consequently warming temperatures, pollution and overfishing.

 Among their big questions: Can marine species adapt to this rapid change, and if so, how?
-Or as Morgan Kelly, a postdoctoral researcher studying ocean acidification impacts at the University of California, Santa Barbara, puts it, “Will evolution come to the rescue?”
+Or as Morgan Kelly puts it, “Will evolution come to the rescue?”.
+Finally, Morgan was a postdoctoral researcher studying ocean acidification impacts at the University of California, Santa Barbara,

 For the entire story, please visit Ensia magazine.